numpy/numpy/doc/neps/nep-0018-array-function-protocol.rst

 Detailed description
 --------------------

-Numpy's high level ndarray API has been implemented several times outside of NumPy itself for different architectures, such as for GPU arrays (CuPy), Sparse arrays (scipy.sparse, pydata/sparse) and parallel arrays (Dask array) as well as various Numpy-like implementations in the deep learning frameworks, like TensorFlow and PyTorch.
+NumPy's high level ndarray API has been implemented several times outside of NumPy itself for different architectures, such as for GPU arrays (CuPy), Sparse arrays (scipy.sparse, pydata/sparse) and parallel arrays (Dask array) as well as various NumPy-like implementations in the deep learning frameworks, like TensorFlow and PyTorch.

-Similarly there are several projects that build on top of the Numpy API for labeled and indexed arrays (XArray), automatic differentation (Autograd, Tangent), higher order array factorizations (TensorLy), etc. that add additional functionality on top of the Numpy API.
+Similarly there are many projects that build on top of the NumPy API for labeled and indexed arrays (XArray), automatic differentation (Autograd, Tangent), masked arrays (numpy.ma), physical units (astropy.units, pint, unyt), etc. that add additional functionality on top of the NumPy API.
+Most of these project also implement a close variation of NumPy's level high API.

 We would like to be able to use these libraries together, for example we would like to be able to place a CuPy array within XArray, or perform